gauravladhar/gauravladhar/README.md

 ## 🚀 About Me

-🎓 **Education** - Bachelor of Science in Computer Science, minor in Environmental Studies.
+🎓 **Education** - Bachelor of Science in Computer Science w/ minor in Environmental Studies.
 📍 **Location** - Greater Toronto Area, Canada. 🍁
 👨‍💻 **Current Focus** - Strengthening my skills in cybersecurity and data analytics.
 💼 **Aspiration** - To build a career in cybersecurity, combining my technical expertise with a passion for problem-solving.